AathreyaG/reactai-starter/analysis.md

 ### Assumptions

 - Users have valid credentials to access the application.
+No authentication needed as it is a single-user app.
 - CSV files are well-formed and follow a predefined schema.
 - The application will handle only text-based data (no images or multimedia).
 - The publication process involves exporting data in a compatible format for GSA marketplaces.